jaswanthpotukuri/Weather-App/README.md

 Problem statement :

- This project ‘Weather Network’ tells the weather of particular city or place when the user typed in the search bar.
+ This project ‘Weather App’ tells the weather of particular city or place when the user typed in the search bar.

  This project helps to see the weather report of particular city or place.